-4. the facilities necessary to support such a collection, staff, and schedule; and

-5. is supported in whole or in part with public funds.
+17 FSCS Public Library Definition Answer <y>es or <n>o to the following question: "Does this public library meet all the criteria of the FSCS public library definition?"</n></y> A public library is an entity that is established under state enabling laws or regulations to serve a community, district, or region, and that provides at least the following: an organized collection of printed or other library materials, or a combination thereof; paid staff; an established schedule in which services of the staff are available to the public; the facilities necessary to support such a collection, staff, and schedule; and 5. is supported in whole or in part with public funds.
 Note: If the library meets all of the requirements of this definition, respond with a yes.
-If the library does not meet one or more of the requirements, respond with a no.

-18 Geographic Code Choose from among the following types of readily available Census geography, one code that either exactly σ most nearly describes the geographic area for which the public library has been established to offer services and from which (or on behalf of which) the library derives revenue and any areas served under contract for which the library is the primary service provider.
+If the library does not meet one or more of the requirements, respond with a no. 18 Geographic Code Choose from among the following types of readily available Census geography, one code that either exactly or most nearly describes the geographic area for which the public library has been established to offer services and from which (or on behalf of which) the library derives revenue, plus any areas served under contract for which the library is the primary service provider.
 Note: The Population of Legal Service Area (data element #22) should be reflected in the geographic code selected.
-For further clarification of municipal government, county/parish, and school district, refer to definitions under Legal Basis Code (data element #17).
-For further clarification of metropolitan area, see Metropolitan Status Code "NC-Metropolitan Area, but Not Within Central City Limits" (data element #10 in the outlet data element definitions).
-Cl1-Municipal Government (City, town or village) (exactly) Cl2-Municipal Government (City, town or village) (most nearly) CO1-County/Parish (exactly) CO2-County/Parish (most nearly) MA1-Metropolitan Area (exactly) MA2-Metropolitan Area (most nearly) MC1-Multi-County (exactly) MC2-Multi-County (most nearly) SD1-School District (exactly) SD2-School District (most nearly) OTH-Other 19 Legal Service Area Boundary Change Answer <y>es or <n>o to the following question: 'Did the administrative entity's legal service area boundaries change since last year?"</n></y> Note: Changes are likely to result, for example, when a municipality annexes land, when one municipality in a county becomes either an independent city or its own county necessitating its exclusion from the first county's geography, or when an administrative entity contracts to provide public library service for some additional geographic area other than the geographic area for which it was established (e.g., a municipal library contracts to serve county residents).
-20 (Reserved for future use.)
-21 (Reserved for future use.)
-22 Population of the Legal Service Area primary service provider.
-The number of people in the geographic area for which a public library has been established to offer services and from which (or on behalf of which) the library derives revenue, plus any areas served under contract for which the library is the Note: The determination of this population figure shall be the responsibility of the state library agency.
-This population figure should be based on the most recent official state population figures for jurisdictions in your state available from the State Data Center.
-The State Data Coordinator should obtain these figures annually from the State Data Center or other official state sources.
+For further clarification of municipal government, county/parish, and school district, refer to definitions under Legal Basis Code (data element #15).
+For further clarification of metropolitan area, see Metropolitan Status Code "NC- Metropolitan Area, but Not Within Central City Limits" (data element #10 in Appendix F-Outlet Data Element Definitions). the outlet data element definitions).
+CI1-Municipal Government (city, town or village) (exactly) CI2-Municipal Government (city, town or village) (most nearly) CO1-County/Parish (exactly) CO2-County/Parish (most nearly) MA1-Metropolitan Area (exactly) MA2-Metropolitan Area (most nearly) MC1-Multi-County (exactly) MC2-Multi-County (most nearly) SD1-School District (exactly) SD2-School District (most nearly) OTH-Other 19 Legal Service Area Boundary Change Answer <y>es or <n>o to the following question: "Did the administrative entity's legal service area boundaries change</n></y> administrative entity's legal service area boundaries change since last year?"